djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 [![Cards](/assets/2020-12-30/cards.jpg "Cards"){:width="400px"}](/assets/2020-12-30/cards.jpg)

-There is nice 1,2,3 column rendering of the cards
+There is nice 1,2,3 column rendering of the cards which show the popular destinations above.

 ```html
 <!-- cards -->